-Coronavirus travel advisory during global pandemic is essential.
-It is needed whether you’re travelling alone or with other people.
+Coronavirus travel advisory during a global pandemic is essential, whether you’re traveling alone or with other people.
 It is needed whether it is for domestic travel or international travel.
-It is especially needed when you’re travelling to places where there is a coronavirus outbreak.
+It is especially needed when you’re traveling to places where there is a coronavirus outbreak.

 Having the right coronavirus travel information is vital for your own health care and for public health.
-It can mean not having to test positive for the virus that causes COVID-19.
-It means avoiding infecting others.
+Not only to prevent a COVID-19 positive testing result but also to avoid infecting others.

-When you are informed with the right travel advisory, you can do your part to prevent the spread of COVID-19 cases.
+When you are informed with the right travel health notice, you can do your part to prevent the spread of COVID-19 cases.
 This is crucial especially when it involves the coronavirus three C’s.
 These refer to Closed Spaces, Crowded Places, & Close Contact Settings.

-It doesn’t matter if it is domestic flight or international flight.
+It doesn’t matter if it is a domestic flight or an international flight.
 There is always a risk of getting coronavirus.
 It is important to follow all coronavirus travel guidelines.

-This is true for individuals travelling alone or travelling with others.
+This is true for individuals traveling alone or traveling with others.
 You may feel well but it’s not a guarantee you are free from the virus that causes COVID-19.
-You can still infect others even if you don’t want to.
-It is not fair for them if they get sick because of you.
+You can still infect others unintentionally.
+It would be inconsiderate if they get infected because of you.

 You may not even exhibit obvious coronavirus symptoms (e.g. cough, a fever, or difficulty in breathing) but you are asymptomatic.
 If this is the case, you will endanger not only yourself but those you will meet along the way.

-Is staying at home not an option?
+Is staying home not an option?
 Is moving from one location to another an urgent matter?
-Is travelling an unavoidable situation?
+Is traveling an unavoidable situation?

 Make sure you have travel insurance.
-Above all, follow coronavirus travel advisory during global pandemic.
+Above all, follow coronavirus travel advisory during a global pandemic.

 Coronavirus Travel Advisory: Before You Travel